ACF-Projects/acf-python-practice/README.md

 # ACF Python Repository

-This folder contains a variety of other folders, each representing an assignment.
+This folder contains a variety of assignments and demos to be used by ACF (Applied Computing Foundation) coaches.

 This list is not exhaustive and is vaguely sorted on difficulty.
 Assignments further down typically require more Python background to complete.